 Learning more about nutrition is one thing; turning that knowledge into results (and a thriving practice) is another.
 That’s why, in this article, I share seven proven business models from top health and fitness experts.
 Use them to grow your existing practice — or to get a new one off the ground.

-People aren’t just looking for ‘personal trainers’ or ‘nutritionists’ anymore — they’re looking for well-rounded coaches who can help them look, feel, and live better, in a way that lasts.
+… they’re looking for well-rounded ‘generalist’ coaches who can help them look, feel, and live better, in more holistic ways, and in ways that last.

 A big part of that, of course, is eating better.

-That’s why modern health and fitness pros are learning more about nutrition than ever before; they’re reading books, taking courses, and getting certified.
+That’s why modern health, fitness, and wellness professionals are learning more about nutrition than ever before; they’re reading books, taking courses, attending workshops, and getting certified.

 But getting the knowledge is one thing; turning it into results (and a thriving practice) it is quite another.